 - You no longer shine the light of your spiritual self.

-- You more easily adjust and conform to patterns of living that are dysfunctional and destructive.
+- You unconsciously adjust and conform to destructive and dysfunctional patterns of society.

-- You become a negative role model for all of the above.
+- You unwittingly become a role model for all of the above.

-The above explains why so many people are stuck in addictions, compulsions, and distractions and why they are experiencing mental and physical health issues and are putting their lives in danger.
+This explains why so many people struggle with addictions, compulsions, and distractions and why they are experiencing mental and physical health issues.

 The True Self and the True Purpose of Life

 Your true self came first.
 Your personality self has always been second to it, and is only really meant to serve as an interface between your true self and the physical world, with your mind serving as a means to integrate physical and spiritual awareness.
-The whole idea is to maintain contact with your true self and to integrate it into your personality self, so that your personality self grounds the light of your true self into material reality.
-My post Activating Your Light Body encapsulated this deep wisdom.
-The true purpose of life has always been about the realisation and expansion of truth in this way.
+The whole idea is to maintain contact with your true self and integrate it into your personality self, so that your personality self grounds the light of your true self into material reality.
+My post Activating Your Light Body encapsulates this deep wisdom.
+The true purpose of life has always been the realisation and expansion of truth in this way.
 It is how you master your spiritual lessons in life.
-Unfortunately, with a lack of mindfulness and spiritual awareness, it is so easy to become stuck in reactivity and the distortion of conditioned reality when your personality self forgets or does not know how to integrate with your true self.
+But without mindfulness and spiritual awareness, it is easy to become stuck in reactivity and the distortions of conditioned reality when your personality self loses touch with your true self.

-The true purpose of life for everyone is to learn to master this integration of the true self with the personality self, and in the process to learn to release the conditioning and distortions of the ego that create limiting and maladaptive patterns, illusions, and suffering.
-The whole idea is to live with love, compassion, gratitude, and joy, and an expanded state of consciousness, but this can only be done effectively when we are aligned to and embodying our true spiritual self, are free from the entanglement of reactive living, and undo the suffering we have consciously or unconsciously created through our acts of commission and omission.
+The true purpose of life is to learn to integrate the true self with the personality self, and to release the conditioning and distortions of the ego that create limiting and maladaptive patterns, illusions, and suffering.
+The whole idea is to live with love, compassion, gratitude, and joy, and an expanded state of consciousness.
+But this can only really happen when we are aligned to and embodying our true spiritual self, are free from the entanglement of reactive living, and undo the suffering we have created through our acts of commission and omission.

 Being Your True Self Has a Collective Purpose